Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 - Kafka can process a large amount of data in a short amount of time (`1 million messages/sec`)
 - It also has low latency, making it possible to process data in real-time.
 - Kafka is `Publish Subscriber Model`.
 And can be used for `Event Driven Services`.
-- Messages ( events ) in the Kafka are immutable and can't be changed once it's pushed.
+- Messages ( events ) in the Kafka are immutable and can't be changed once it's pushed. ( due to Kafka's log based queue nature )

+# Reasons of why Kafka has HIGH throughput?

+## Kafka is based on `Log Based Queue`
+- Messages are persisted to `append-only log files by the broker`.
+- Producers are appending these log files ( `sequential write` ) & consumers are reading a range of these files ( `sequential reads` ).

 # Basic Architecture of Kafka